The WTA Thailand Open is a women’s tennis tournament on the women’s tour that is played on outdoor hard courts at the True Arena in Hua Hin, Thailand.

 Draw

-The draw for the 2023 singles and doubles tournaments in Hua Hin has now been made (see links below), with the draw size for the singles being 32, and for the doubles 16.
+The draw for the 2024 singles and doubles tournaments in Hua Hin was made a few days before the start of the tournaments, with the draw size for the singles being 32, and for the doubles 16.

 Prize Money and Points